hputnam/Coral_Stress_Phenome/CSP-Results-Update.md

 ### Whole Genome Bisulfite Sequencing

 60 Pacuta from 5 time points in processing in lab at URI.
-Estimated ship date to sequencing center = June 14th.
+30 hour, 2 week, 4 week, 8 week, 12 week.